 To check Whether TPM is enabled or disabled on your computer:

-- Press Windows key + R, type tpm.msc and press enter key,
+- Press the Windows key + R, type tpm.msc and press enter key,

 - A window titled ‘TPM Management on Local Computer’ would open